genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 ```

 ### Rx3ValidatingEventHandler
-The same applies to Rx3ValidatingEventHandler.
+The same applies to an Rx3ValidatingEventHandler.
 It is similar to [AsyncValidatingEventHandler](#asyncvalidatingeventhandler) in every way, but the return type is still `Single<O>`.

 `interface Rx3ValidatingEventHandler<I : Any, O : Outbound> : Rx3EventHandler<I, O>`